BJ82/RailReservation/README.md

 3) <ins>***Train-Management***</ins>

-  Mostly used by admin to perform tasks like adding new trains, retrieving all trains
+  Mostly used by admin to perform tasks like add new train, retrieve all trains, add new timetable, retrieve train time table.

-  And adding new timetable.
+  Below services, part of Train-Management Module process & handle the above mentioned tasks

+  1. TrainService
+  2. TrainInfoService
+  3. TimeTableService
+  4. TrainArrivalDateService

-  Interacts with these DB tables
+The services interact with these DB tables

   1. Train
   2. Time Table
   3. Timing

 4) <ins>***Sign-Up***</ins>